Rojina99/BaghChalProject/README.md

         The second option is used to train both pretrain model with collected data and self play model.
         The third option is used to load previously trained pretrain model and self play model.
         The fourth option is used to generate data and train pretrain and self play model.
 This is if we want to start all the baghchal data collection and training process from scratch.
-        The fifth option is used to train self play mcts model without pretrain model and colledted data.
+        The fifth option is used to train self play mcts model without pretrain model and collected data.
         The sixth option is used to play baghchal using information from mcts network.
         The seventh option is used to evaluate result of previously trained model.
         The eigth option is used to get out of the main loop.